CONFERENCE SERIES Resistance & Resilience Responses to the Climate Crisis from Cuba and Puerto Rico

-Puerto Rico and Cuba are acutely feeling the impacts of the climate crisis and are responding in a variety of ways to address vulnerabilities and build resilience.
+Puerto Rico and Cuba are responding in a variety of ways to address vulnerabilities and build resilience.
 These archipelagos have shared cultures, geographies, and histories shaped first by the Taino people and then through Spanish and U.S. colonization.
 Their economic, social, and political paths have in certain ways diverged in the past century, due in part to their distinct relationships with the United States.
 We seek to draw knowledge and comparisons between the two for these reasons, while amplifying the actions that Cubans and Puerto Ricans - on the islands and in the diaspora - are taking to strengthen their communities in response to climatic instability, despite the challenges and confines of colonization and the blockade.
 Through this conference series, we will bring together academics, farmers, activists, citizens, and government officials to engage in discussion on environmental history and justice, agroecology and food systems, coastal resilience, immigration, public health, and energy.

 We aim to explore how Puerto Rico and Cuba are responding to the climate crisis from a variety of angles.